-On May 2, 2014, the Board of Directors granted 896,060 shares of Class A Restricted Stock to certain senior executives.
-The aggregate value of this award was estimated at \$21.0 million based on the stock price of \$23.45 on the grant date.
-This award will vest over a four year period subject to the executives' continued employment with the Company.
+On April 1, 2015, the Board of Directors granted 23,719 Restricted Stock Units to certain newly hired officers.
+The aggregate value of this award was estimated at \$0.7 million based on the stock price of \$29.08 on the grant date.

-On June 23, 2014, the Board of Directors granted 196,095 shares of Class A Restricted Stock to certain newly hired partners.
-The aggregate value was estimated at \$4.2 million based on the stock price of \$21.57 on the grant date.
-This award will vest over four years based upon required service and performance conditions.
+On May 19, 2015, the Board of Directors granted 2,094 Restricted Stock Units to certain newly hired officers.
+The aggregate value was estimated at \$0.1 million based on the stock price of \$28.65 on the grant date.

-On July 1, 2014 the Board of Directors granted 465,886 Restricted Stock Units in conjunction with the Annual Incentive Plan adopted on October 1, 2010, or Annual Incentive Plan.
+On July 1, 2015 the Board of Directors granted 401,307 Restricted Stock Units in conjunction with the Annual Incentive Plan adopted on October 1, 2010, or Annual Incentive Plan.
 The amount of the annual incentive payment was determined based on performance targets established by the Compensation Committee and a portion of the incentive payment awarded under the Annual Incentive Plan was paid in the form of Restricted Stock Units.
 A Restricted Stock Unit represents a contingent right to receive one share of Class A Common Stock upon vesting.
 The Restricted Stock Units will vest based on the passage of time, subject to the participant's continued employment with the Company.
-The aggregate value was estimated at \$10.1 million based on the stock price of \$21.57 on the grant date.
+The aggregate fair value was estimated at \$10.3 million based on the stock price of \$25.70 on the grant date.